 Hot and Humid, left after 2 days...

-Kuala Lumpur was nearly impossible.
+The trip out of Taman Negara to Kuala Lumpur was nearly impossible.
 I refused to pay the amount that travel agencies were charging tourists to get there and decided to do it myself.
 Well, this is kind of how things went:

 - Took Bus A to Destination A